Awards

 2013 – Ralph Adolphs

-As a way to better recognize our membership for their work, we have introduced the Mid-Career Award for 2024.
-The award recognizes an mid-stage investigator who has made significant contributions to Social and Affective Neuroscience terms of outstanding scholarship and service to the field.
-The winner of the award will receive a $500 prize, complimentary registration to the 2024 conference in Toronto, and be invited to give a short talk at the annual meeting.
+As a way to better recognize our membership for their work, we have included the Mid-Career Award for 2025.
+The award recognizes a mid-stage investigator who has made significant contributions to Social and Affective Neuroscience in terms of outstanding scholarship and service to the field.
+The winner of the award will receive a $500 honorarium, complimentary registration to the 2025 conference in Chicago, and deliver a short presentation.

 Past Winners